 It turns out that visiting haunted wineries isn’t as difficult as one would think.
 In fact, there are dozens of ghostly wineries dotted throughout the United States, and likely hundreds of others that simply haven’t been documented.

 Incorporating a visit to a haunted winery will undoubtedly make for a more interesting wine tasting and travel experience.
 As huge fans of the television show Ghost Adventures on Travel Channel, we’re hoping the cast might consider making one of the below wineries the topic for a future episode.
-Help us share this article to make it happen!
+We’ve included contact information for each winery experience referenced below to help you help us make it happen!

 Visit a Haunted Winery in North America